i-like-robots/snappy-snaps/README.md

 #### value

-A JSON serializable value to be stored.
+A serializable value to be stored.

 #### options